-At the end of each reporting period, the Company applies a three-stage impairment model to measure the allowance for credit losses on all financial assets, except for those that meet the definition of an equity instrument for which the expected credit losses (ECL) model is not applicable, classified at amortized cost or at fair value through other comprehensive income.
+At the end of each reporting period, the Company applies a three-stage impairment model to measure the allowance for credit losses on all financial assets classified at amortized cost.
 Off-balance sheet items subject to impairment assessment include financial guarantees and loan commitments.
 The ECL model is forward looking.
 Measurement of the allowance for credit losses reflects reasonable and supportable information about past events, current conditions, and forecasts of future events and economic conditions.
 The amount of the allowance for credit losses therefore reflects changes in credit risk since the initial recognition of the financial asset.